naiyerasif/site/content/blog/2018/2018-12-13-messaging-with-rabbitmq-and-spring-boot.md

 A `CountDownLatch` is used to wait for several threads to complete (here, it is set to 1).

-Specify the container factory that will be used to convert the incoming message into a list of books.
-Inject this list as a bean and set the message converter to `Jackson2JsonMessageConverter` to correctly deserialize the incoming message.
+To convert the incoming message into a list of books, we'll have to provide the `MessageConverter` to a `RabbitListener`.
+This can be done by injecting the `MessageConverter` through an instance of `SimpleRabbitListenerContainerFactory` as follows.

 ```java
 import org.springframework.amqp.core.Binding;